Proper Golf Grip Technique: Your Ultimate Guide

 But here’s the good news.
 Because golf is played laterally, you can use the same tips no matter which hand is dominant.
 It’s the same game whether you’re on the right side of the ball or the left side.

 There is no reason left-handedness should ever hold you back.
-Just look at everyone’s favorite Lefty: Phil Mickelson.
+Just look at everyone’s favorite Lefty: Phil Mickelson, famous for his flop shot.

 (And by the way, that guy’s not even left-handed outside of golf.)